lucj/acorn-mongo/README.md

 [![Run in Acorn](https://beta.acorn.io/v1-ui/run/badge?image=ghcr.io+acorn-io+mongodb+examples:v%23.%23-%23)](https://beta.acorn.io/run/ghcr.io/acorn-io/mongodb/examples:v%23.%23-%23)

-Each method will trigger the launch of the app (you will be required to authenticate using your GitHub account).

-## Upgrading your Sandbox

 An application running in the Sandbox will automatically shut down after 2 hours, but you can use the Acorn Pro plan to remove the time limit and gain additional functionalities.